-This Return Form is to be used by an individual or an Hindu Undivided Family who is not eligible to file Sahaj ITR-1 and whose income chargeable to income-tax under the head “Profits or gains of business or profession” is in the nature of interest, salary, bonus, commission or remuneration, by whatever name called, due to, or received by him from a partnership firm.
+This ITR-2 Return Form is to be used by an individual or a Hindu Undivided Family (HUF) who is not eligible to file Sahaj (ITR-1) and who is not having any income under the head “Profits or gains of business or profession”.

 (i) by furnishing the return electronically under digital signature;

 (ii) by transmitting the data in the return electronically under electronic verification code;

 (iii) by transmitting the data in the return electronically and thereafter submitting the verification of the return in Return Form ITR-V;

 Tax-payers are advised to match the taxes deducted/collected/paid by or on behalf of them with their Tax Credit Statement (Form 26AS).
 (Please refer to www.incometaxindia.gov.in)